Essential Oils Are Not Collectibles

 Many of us have collections.
 Antiques.
 Baseball cards.
 Stamps.
 Dolls.
 DVDs.
 Figurines...

 The types of objects and items we can collect are endless.
 Our collections can bring us great joy.
-Finding that illusive item for our collection can feel rewarding become an entertaining challenge.
+Finding that illusive item for our collection can feel rewarding.
 And finding pieces to add to our collection at amazing prices can make the process more thrilling.

 It's understandable that we instinctively lean towards using this same type of collection terminology when referring to essential oils.
 An essential oil, however, isn't really a collectible.
 There are underlying drawbacks that can occur when thinking of essential oils as something to "collect."